PaddlePaddle/PaddleCFD/examples/G-FNO/README.md

 G-FNO (Group Equivariant Fourier Neural Operator) is an operator-learning model for PDE surrogate modeling.
 Built on top of the Fourier Neural Operator (FNO), it generalizes the core operators (spectral convolution, 1×1 convolution, normalization) into **group-equivariant** versions, so the whole network is strictly equivariant under discrete symmetry groups.
 Injecting symmetry as an inductive bias notably improves data efficiency and generalization on PDE solving tasks.

-This directory provides a PaddlePaddle implementation of G-FNO, covering 2D/3D FNO, GCNN, GFNO, Ghybrid, and radialNO variants, with optional CINN compiler acceleration via dynamic-to-static training.
+This directory provides a PaddlePaddle implementation of G-FNO, covering 2D/3D FNO, GCNN, GFNO, Ghybrid, and radialNO variants, with an optional dynamic-to-static + CINN path (currently a net slowdown — see section 6).

 ![G-FNO network](assets/network_visual.png)